COCA Card

 Additionally, users earn passive income on their card balances:

-- 6% APY on balances up to tier-specific caps
+• 6% APY on balances up to tier-specific caps (with promotional periods occasionally offering higher rates such as 10% APY)

 Subscription Rebates

-Subscription rebates are subject to a monthly cap of $10 and availability may vary by region.
+These rebates are subject to the $70 per service per month cap, and availability may vary by region.

 Additional Benefits